Last Updated on February 25, 2021 by Grow with Bovees

 This stage of pruning is imperative if you want to give your maple tree strength and shape.
 Pruning at an early age between 3 and 10 years old will significantly reduce the amount of pruning you would need to do for a tree 10 years and older.

 You can cut off healthy branches of the maple tree if you are trying to give the tree a shape that you want it to grow.
 Just remember that cutting too many healthy branches can cause the young tree to die, so you should only focus on cutting one or two healthy branches each year between 3 and 10 years of life.

 Pruning Mature Large Maple Trees Older Than 10 Years

 Trees that are older than 10 years will not require as much pruning as younger trees as long as you have pruned the tree correctly during its first 10 years of life.

 For trees that are over 10 years old, you should keep all healthy branches in place.
 This is not the time to try to reshape the tree.
 At this age, the tree is the shape it will need to remain.

 Instead, you should focus on dead branches that need to be removed.
 Removing dead branches will allow the energy of the tree to move to other areas of the tree.
+A suitable tool for this type of work can be seen here, a small Makita electric chainsaw.
 This will help create new growth and keep the entire tree healthy.